jetbrains-academy/sql-course/Lesson4/task7/task.md

 | Reva   | 3    | true           | MF149 | 3           | 2122-05-08    | 2               |
 | Disa   | 1    | true           | MF201 | 1           | 2122-05-12    | 1               |

-It is essentially a table, with columns and rows, and we can join it with `Spacecraft` table:
+It is essentially a table with columns and rows, and we can join it with the `Spacecraft` table:

 ```sql
 SELECT *